 During the year, the District revised the annual operating budget.
 Budget revisions were made to address and correct the original budgets to reflect more accurately the sources and uses of funding for the School District.

-A schedule showing the original and final budget amounts compared to the District's actual financial activity for the General Fund and major special revenue fund(s) is provided in this report as required supplementary information.
+Schedules showing the original and final budget amounts compared to the District's actual financial activity for the General Fund and major special revenue funds are provided in this report as required supplementary information.

 CAPITAL ASSETS AND DEBT ADMINISTRATION